estherlin/lens-blur-fields/README.md

 # Learning Lens Blur Fields
 Official code release for [Learning Lens Blur Fields](https://arxiv.org/abs/2310.11535).
-For additional details, please refer to:
+For additional details, please refer to the paper.

 If you use parts of this work, or otherwise take inspiration from it, please considering citing our paper: